Harold C And Marilyn A Hohbach Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation operates as a private family foundation with grants typically made through board discretion rather than open solicitation.
+According to its tax filing, the foundation "only makes contributions to preselected charitable organizations and doesn't accept unsolicited applications for funds."
+The foundation operates as a private family foundation with grants made through board discretion rather than open solicitation.

 Getting on Their Radar